The CDC may be reconsidering its COVID isolation guidance

 The policy change under consideration may be a reflection of the fact that the impacts of spreading COVID-19 are less consequential than they used to be, at least from a public health perspective.
 Deaths and hospitalizations went up this winter, but nowhere near as high as they did in previous years.
 In fact, hospitals were mostly OK— not overwhelmed — this virus season.

-Changing the guidance may reflect the reality that many Americans, who weren't necessarily following it.
+Changing the guidance may reflect the reality that many Americans aren't necessarily following it.
 Isolation "is really hard, and it takes a lot of work," says Dr. Anand Parekh, chief medical adviser at the Bipartisan Policy Center.
 He was on day nine of COVID when he spoke to NPR and had spent the first five days isolating at home.
 He worked, ate and slept alone to avoid exposing his family members, including three young children.

 "For a lot of people, it's not possible — how they live, where they live, how many people are in the household, their jobs — whether they have paid leave, whether they could work virtually," he says.